hpi-dhc/trace-imu/README.md

 ### Data Transformation

-The Raw Acceleration Data is transformed to position data by integrating two times --> Contour Plot
+The Raw Acceleration Data is transformed to position data by integrating two times.
+Starting point is the origin.
+We get a data point in each timestemp in 3D.

 ### Dimensionality Reduction